 - challenges of doing research.

 After completion of this course students are expected to have the following knowledge, skills and general competences:

-- design a thesis research proposal using the range of qualitative and quantitative methods and techniques introduced in the course,
+- Can design a thesis research proposal using the range of qualitative and quantitative methods and techniques introduced in the course

-- assess the strengths and limitations of a range of qualitative and quantitative research methods and their complementarity in research contexts,
+- Ability to assess the strengths and limitations of a range of qualitative and quantitative research methods and their complementarity in research contexts

-- assess the use of different research field methods, techniques and procedures of analysis;
+- Ability to assess the use of different research field methods, techniques and procedures of analysis

 Course contents are conveyed through presentations and workshops combined with individual and group work, with a strong emphasis on discussion and exercises.
 The exercises are scheduled as part of the preparation of the thesis research proposal, in order to facilitate an active learning process.
 Students will in this process deal with research design, methods for data collection and literature review.
 The course ends with a presentation of the thesis research proposal.